idanh8/lab_project_powerpost/README.md

 ![](images/reddit_path.png)

 ### Step 6:
 Run the Reddit Model section (you can choose 'run all below' over there).
-Then, run the 3 next cells.

 ![](images/reddit_step.png)

 ### Step 7:
-Now, the following cell and the best time to upload your post will display!
+Now, run the following cell and the best time to upload your post will display!

 ![](images/time_pred.png)

 ### Step 8:
 Run Generate Image section

 ![](images/image_step.png)

 ### Step 9: